President Islam Karimov (1938-2016) of Uzbekistan - Reasons Why He is Similar to Adolf Hitler

 Why the US still supported Karimov in spite of his human rights record

 After this incident, the US under George W. Bush criticized Karimov for this brutal act.
 Karimov had a message for other countries when he said: “Do not interfere in our affairs under the pretext of furthering freedom and democracy.
 Do not tell us what to do, whom to befriend and how to orient ourselves,” (Calamur).
 Washington Post reporter Andew Roth stated: "In 27 years in power, Karimov has built a totalitarian state best known in the West for its brutality and isolation, for the torture of political prisoners and a yearly cotton harvest produced by forced labor," (Taharoor).
 And forced labor is something that is also practiced in North Korea.
 In spite of his horrific human rights violations, George W. Bush considered him an ally for one simple reason.
 Bush needed Karimov in his battle against the people he referred to as “those who attacked us.”
 The US regime isn’t concerned about freedom and democracy as the media tells us.
 But the US has always done what it thought was best to satisfy its own political interests.
 So if Karimov could help the US achieve its objectives, they would consider him an ally no matter how brutal he was.

-Other ways that Karimov was similar to Hitler
+Other ways that Islam Karimov Was Similar to Adolf Hitler

 - He would track down people that he suspected of being opponents to his rule.
 Family members of those opponents would also be killed.